 EMPG Program Subrecipients are required to implement NIMS.
-NIMS provides a common approach to state and local response that enables responders at all levels to work together more effectively to manage domestic incidents through a core set of guidelines, standards, and protocols for command, control and communications in emergency situations.
+NIMS provides a common approach to state and national response that enables responders at all levels to work together more effectively to manage domestic incidents through a core set of guidelines, standards, and protocols for command and management, preparedness, and communications in emergency situations.

 All Subrecipients must certify that they have achieved or are working towards achieving NIMS implementation objectives.
-All Subrecipients must complete and submit the NIMS Data Collection Worksheet Local annually.
+All Subrecipients must complete and submit the NIMS Data Collection Worksheet_Local annually.